Alnus glutinosa: Timber

 The wood is soft, white when first cut, turning to pale red; the knots are attractively mottled.
 The timber is not used where strength is required in the construction industry, but is used for paper-making, the manufacture of fibreboard and the production of energy.
 Under water the wood is very durable and is used for deep foundations of buildings.
 The piles beneath the Rialto in Venice, and the foundations of several medieval cathedrals are made of alder.
 The Roman architect Vitruvius mentioned that the timber was used in the construction of the causeways across the Ravenna marshes.
 The wood is used in joinery, both as solid timber and as veneer, where its grain and colour are appreciated, and it takes dye well.
 As the wood is soft, flexible and somewhat light, it can be easily worked as well as split.
 It is also valued in turnery, carving, furniture making, window frames, clogs, toys, blocks, pencils and bowls.

-European (common) Alder is a Tonewood commonly used in the manufacture of electric guitars.
-It exhibits a balanced, even tone with a good mid-midrange projection making it suitable for a wide variety of musical applications.
-It's relatively lightweight, easy to work and sand, accepts glue, stain, paint and finish very well and is inexpensive.
+Alder wood is relatively lightweight, easy to work and sand, accepts glue, stain, paint and finish very well and is inexpensive.
 All this has made it a favourite of large factories mass producing instruments.
-The Fender musical instrument company has been continuously and uninterruptedly using Alder to make electric guitars since 1956.